 Hearty good wishes,

 W. Stainton Moses.

 * So was Madme.
 Lebendorff to the Russian child medium. . . .
-So is Jesus and John the Baptist to Edward Maitland; as true and as honest and sincere as S.M.; though neither knew the other John the Baptist having never heard of Jesus who is a spiritual abstraction and no living man of that epoch.
-And does not E. Maitland see Hermes the first and second and Elijah, etc. Finally does not Mrs. Kingsford feel as sure as S.M. with regard to + that she saw and conversed with God!!; and that but a few evenings after she had talked with, and received a written communication from the Spirit of a dog?
-Read, read Maitland's Soul, etc., once more my friend, see pp. 180, 194, 239, 240, and 267-8-9, etc. And who purer or more truthful than that woman or Maitland!
+So is Jesus and John the Baptist to Edward Maitland, — as true and as honest and sincere as S.M.; though neither knew the other John the Baptist having never heard of Jesus who is a Spiritual abstraction and no living man of that epoch.
+And does not E. Maitland see Hermes the Ist and IInd and Elijah, etc. Finally does not Mrs. Kingsford feel as sure as S.M. with regard to + that she saw and conversed with God !! and that but a few evenings after she had talked with, and received a written communication from the Spirit of a dog?
+Read, read Maitland's Soul, etc., once more my Friend, see pp. 180, 194, 239, 240, and 267-8-9, etc. And who purer or more truthful than that woman or Maitland!
 Mystery, mystery will you exclaim.
-IGNORANCE we answer; the creation of that we believe in and want to see.
+Ignorance we answer; the creation of that we believe in and want to see.

 (1) A Brother?
 Does he or even yourself know what is understood by the name of Brother?
 Does he know what we mean by Dhyan Chohans or planetary Spirits, by the disembodied and embodied Lha? by — but it is and must remain yet for some time a mere vexation of spirit for you all.
 My letter is private.
 You may use the arguments but not my authority or name.
 It will be all explained to you rest assured.
 A living Brother may show himself and be de facto ignorant of many things.
 But a Spirit, an omniscient Planetary show himself so completely ignorant of what is going round him: most extraordinary.